dbravender/go_mapreduce/README.md

 This is a learning project for understanding Go channels and MapReduce basics.
 Not intended for production use.

+This code was written within a year of Go's release so the initial commits have semicolons but I have kept it up-to-date in terms of compatibility and style.

 ## Installation

 ```bash